Silent Heroes: Resistance to Persecution of the Jews in Europe 1933–1945

-In Germany, the Silent Heroes Memorial Center is dedicated to commemorating those who escaped the mortal threat and those who helped them.
+In Germany the Silent Heroes Memorial Center is dedicated to commemorating those people who escaped the deadly threat and those who helped them.